Writing better web copy — How long should that copy be? Really.

-But let me answer the original question… “How long should your ad copy be?”
+So let me answer the original question… “How long should that web copy be?”

 That depends on the context.
 You need to carefully consider the medium, the audience, the subject matter and the objective of the communication.

-Part of the art of effective copywriting is knowing when to go long, when go short, and when to shut up.
+So the first step in writing better web copy — or better presentations — is knowing when to go long, when go short, and when to shut up.

 I know a company that had 700 words on the homepage of their website.
 It was a huge mistake… way too long for that particular location.
-And every powerpoint presentation you ever see has way too many words.
+That particular company.

-So, if you’re trying to produce some effective ad copy, first consider the medium.
+So, if you’re trying to write more effective web copy, first consider the medium.
 Then the audience.
 Then the objective of the communication.
 And of course, the subject matter.
 Only then can you decide if less really is more.